 Besides serving as an almost perfect camouflage system, chromatophores also serve as a means of communication between different individuals.

 Some species of octopus use this system to ward off potential predators.
 The Blue-ringed Octopus (Hapalochlaena), a group of highly venomous octopus species, will flash iridescent blue rings as a warning display.
 Advertising through the use of bright warning colours to potential predators that an animal is poisonous, venomous, or otherwise dangerous is called “aposematism”.

 Other octopus species, such as the Mimic Octopus (Thaumoctopus mimicus), use their chromatophores in combination with specific postures to fool potential predators by impersonating other marine animals like soles, lionfish, and the Banded Sea Krait (Laticauda colubrina), a venomous marine snake.

 Octopuses always make interesting subjects for underwater videographers and scuba divers in general.
 Observe this intelligent creature for a while before bombarding it with your video lights.
 Try to position yourself lower than your subject and, if possible, get some of the ocean's blue in the background.

-Let the camera roll and anticipate, only this way you catch any action.
-It may take several minutes of filming before anything happens but if you wait long enough you will be rewarded with some nice images.
+Let the camera roll and anticipate; only this way can you capture any action.
+It may take several minutes of filming before anything happens, but if you wait long enough, you will be rewarded with some nice images.